How to Play Tennis at Home: Creative Ways to Practice and Improve Your Game

 Leander No-Look Volleys

-Though the portable pop up nets are awesome, you may not always have them at your disposal.
-Use your imagination: even a crack in the driveway can be the net, a strip of masking/painters tape, or a ladder on its side are perfect substitutes.
+Though the portable pop-up nets are awesome, you may not always have them at your disposal.
+Use your imagination: even a crack in the driveway can be the net, a strip of masking/painter’s tape, or a ladder on its side are perfect substitutes.
 Sidewalk chalk is another simple, but suitable solution for court lines, targets, and drills.
 If you have kids, let them help you create and design the court.
-It can be a creative and fun activity that the kids can take some ownership in.
+It can be a creative and fun activity that the kids can take some ownership of.

-Most of us can’t fit a 78 foot tennis court in our house or driveway, so use the space you have and focus on some of the more finesse skills of tennis.
-Work on your touch drop shots and lobs, if you have a hard time with your backhand volley, force your self to hit more of them, so when the courts open up again you will have more confidence.
-Here are some games and drills to keep you skills sharp.
+Most of us can’t fit a 78-foot tennis court in our house or driveway, so use the space you have and focus on some of the more finesse skills of tennis.
+Work on your touch drop shots and lobs, if you have a hard time with your backhand volley, force yourself to hit more of them, so when the courts open up again you will have more confidence.
+Here are some games and drills to keep your skills sharp.

 Fun Games to Play